refinedev/refine/documentation/tutorial/ui-libraries/notifications/ant-design/react-router/index.md

 To add the notification provider to our application, we need to import the `useNotificationProvider` and pass it to the `notificationProvider` prop of the `<Refine />` component.

-Try to update the `src/App.tsx` file with the following lines:
+Update your `src/App.tsx` file by adding the following lines:

 ```tsx title="src/App.tsx"
 import { Refine, Authenticated } from "@refinedev/core";